Vietnam Intl Milk, Dairy Expo To Be Held In Hanoi - UrduPoint

 Vietnam Int'l Milk, Dairy Expo To Be Held In Hanoi

+An international milk and dairy fair will be held in the Vietnamese capital Hanoi from May 31 to June 4, according to its organizers on Thursday

-HANOI, (UrduPoint / Pakistan Point News - 26th May, 2022 ) --:An international milk and dairy fair will be held in the Vietnamese capital Hanoi from May 31 to June 4, according to its organizers on Thursday.
+HANOI, (UrduPoint / Pakistan Point News - 27th May, 2022 ) :An international milk and dairy fair will be held in the Vietnamese capital Hanoi from May 31 to June 4, according to its organizers on Thursday.

 The third Vietnam International Milk and Dairy Products Exhibition (Vietnam Dairy 2022) will feature 200 booths for 150 domestic and foreign exhibitors.